 Day 3: Kathmandu to Beshisahar (B, L, D)

 After Breakfast, our guide escorts you from Kathmandu; take you to Beshisahar after almost 7-8 hours drive.
 You drive from Kathmandu (1300m) down the hill through the high way.
 A long chain of a green hill on both sides and beautiful river on right side follow throughout your drive.
-You pass through Marsyangdi river valley and finally reached the Beshisahar.
+You pass through Marsyangdi river valley and finally reach Beshisahar.
 Overnight at Beshisahar.

 Day 4: Besisahar - Dharapani (1960m) 4 hours drive (B, L, D)

 After Breakfast we leave Beshisahar.
 Take the local jeep and drive till Dharapani via Chamje village.
 Today our trail will pass through barley, rice and potato fields; and the waterfalls.
 We also pass through the village of Kodo before reaching Dharapani which is one of the biggest villages in the Manang valley.
 Overnight in Dharapani.

 After Breakfast pack up your luggage and start trek to Chame.
 You continue up the River Valley and pass the Gurung Village Thonje to Bagarchhap.
 Continue walking along the left bank of the river, climb up the heavily wooded Manang valley and small settlements with outstanding views of Mt.
 Manaslu (8163meter) and the peaks above Larkya La.
-As Chame is administration town of Manang district has a facility of the bank.
+As Chame is administration town of Manang district, it has a facility of the bank.
 Throughout the day there are nice views of Lamjung Himal, Annapurna II and Annapurna IV (7525m).
 The treks end after a continuous walk for 6 hours.
 Spend your night in a guesthouse at Chame.